The Last Sharknado: It's About Time: Production

 In February 2018, the film was confirmed to be released that summer to follow upon Sharknado 5's premiere, Tara Reid, Ian Ziering and Cassie Scerbo were set to return.
 On March 28, 2018, Syfy confirmed the film will be the final installment of the series.

 On May 25, the film's title, The Last Sharknado: It's About Time was revealed by a teaser trailer.
 A 30-second trailer was released on August 2.
 Vivica A. Fox, who had starred in Sharknado 2, also returned for the final installment.

 Several other actors reprised their roles in cameos for the final scene of the movie, including Chuck Hittinger reappearing as Matt Shepard, replacing Cody Linley who had portrayed Matt in the fourth and fifth movies.
-Archival footage of John Heard, who portrayed George in the original film, was also used in tribute to the actor, who had passed away in July 2017.
+Archival footage of John Heard, who portrayed George in the original film, was also used in tribute to the actor, who had died in July 2017.